 The Whistle-blower Policy is not a Law of the National Assembly.
-The Whistle Blower Protection Bill is still pending at the National Assembly.
-The Bill only scaled the second reading in October 2016.
+The Whistle Blower Protection Bill was proposed at the National Assembly in the past, however the Bill only scaled the second reading in October 2016.
 You can read all about how Laws are made at the National Assembly and the process for turning a Bill into an Act here.

 The Whistle Blower Policy was approved by the Federal Executive Council in December 2016.
 The policy was created by the Federal Ministry of Finance for whistle-blowers.